 6. Flexibility and scalability

 The makeup of your organization today might look a lot different in the future — mergers and acquisitions are on the rise.
-Healthcare mergers and acquisitions had a record year in 2018, up 14.4% from 2017, which was also a record year.
+Healthcare mergers and acquisitions had a record year in 2018, up 14.4% from 2017.
+2019 and 2020 were also very active years in terms of merger and acquisition activity, although the disruptions caused by COVID-19 certainly impacted the second half of 2020.

 7. Healthcare-level security — in forms, too